Brian Little: Tranmere Rovers

 In October 2003, Little made a return to football management with Tranmere Rovers, who were in Division Two.

 His first season with the Merseyside club was a success.
 When he took over they were battling against relegation.
 But by the end of the season they had climbed up to eighth place and had reached the quarter finals of the FA Cup.
 He won the Second Division manager of the month award for April 2004.
 In his first full season as manager, he guided Tranmere to a third-place finish in League One but they lost in the playoffs to miss out on promotion.

 Tranmere began 2005–06 as League One promotion favourites, but at the turn of 2006 they were facing a relegation battle.
 The club only avoided relegation with one game to go and, due to the club's poor finishing position in League One, he left the club by mutual consent on 5 May 2006.

 Wrexham

 Out-of-work Little was linked with a return to management with both Gillingham and Port Vale.
 However, in November 2007, Little took the reins at Wrexham, replacing Brian Carey.
 With five games remaining in the season the club were in the relegation zone, seven points off safety.
 They were relegated to the Conference on 22 April 2008 after a 2–0 loss at Hereford United.
 However, Little signed a two-year contract, promising to revive the club's fortunes.

-The 2007–08 season started well, with a 5–0 home victory against Stevenage Borough, the title favourites in the eyes of the bookies. however, a run of poor results followed, with Wrexham being left in the mid-table battle, only four points above the relegation zone and only keeping two clean sheets all season.
+The 2008-09 season started well, with a 5–0 home victory against Stevenage Borough, another team expected to challenge for promotion. however, a run of poor results followed, with Wrexham being left in the mid-table battle, only four points above the relegation zone and only keeping two clean sheets all season.
 Following a 3–0 home defeat against Rushden & Diamonds, Little left Wrexham by mutual consent.